 Life Below Zero: Next Generation is changing its cast for its fourth season by adding two new cast members.
 Last season, it dropped Michael Manzo and added a new family.

 Life Below Zero season 16—which is also being referred to as season 18, though on Disney+ the show has just 17 seasons listed—features the same cast members as last season.

-Behind the scenes of Life Below Zero are some currently Emmy-nominated crew members: The show is nominated for three 2021 Emmys, in cinematography, editing, and sound mixing.
+Behind the scenes of Life Below Zero are some currently Emmy-nominated crew members: The show was nominated for three 2021 Emmys, in cinematography, editing, and sound mixing, and won two Emmys.
 Over its life, Life Below Zero has been nominated for 14 Emmys and won five times.

 Life Below Zero’s 2021 cast

 All of the seven primary cast members for Life Below Zero season 16/18 are returning to be filmed during the Alaskan winter in remote areas of Alaska.

 Here are their NatGeo bios, which outline what will be happening to them this season: